 PRM segment

 This section focuses in the actual pointing request aspects of the PRM.
-This information is contained in each of the segment elements contained in the body element.
-As described in section 3.2 the core constituents of any PRM are the definitions (definition element in the metadata container) for further reference within the PRM and the requests (data element) that contains specific request information (e.g. actual request epochs) and references to the definitions.
+The PRM body contains a number of segment elements providein the details of the poiting request.
+As described in section 3.2, the two main constituents of any PRM are the definition element in the metadata container and the requests data element that contains specific request information and references to the definitions.
 The most general situation is that in which a segment contains definitions and requests that reference to the definitions in the same or other segments.
 From the point of view of generality, it is sufficient to describe the process of building definition blocks and request blocks.
 The referencing mechanism is detailed in sections 3.4.2 and 3.4.3.

 The reference structure of a segment shall be according to the following template